ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

 #### Maven

-The following XML specifies the dependencies when using Maven:
+The following XML fragment specifies the dependencies in a `pom.xml` when using Maven:

 ```XML
 <dependencies>